+Practical Nursing

-Practical Nursing Credential: Diploma in Practical Nursing D45660
+Credential: Diploma in Practical Nursing D45660

 The Practical Nursing curriculum provides knowledge and skills to integrate safety and quality into nursing care to meet the needs of the holistic individual which impact health, quality of life, and achievement of potential.
-Course work includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
+Course work includes and builds upon the domains of the individual, nursing, and healthcare.
 Content emphasizes safe, individualized nursing care and participation in the interdisciplinary team while employing evidence-based practice, quality improvement, and informatics.